xarthurx/IG-Mesh/.github/README.md

 2. Modify the corresponding dir in the `stdafx.h` file under project `igm_cppPort`.

-* Compared to the bare-bone `PInvoke` method, this library depends on the advanced geometry data contrainers from the `openNURBS` library to avoid potential memory leak.
+Note: *Compared to the bare-bone `PInvoke` method, this library depends on the advanced geometry data contrainers from `openNURBS` to avoid potential memory leak.*

 #### `libigl`